 – ARIA Award Nomination – Album of the Year - “Brave”

-– ARIA Award WINNER – Highest Selling Australian Single
+– ARIA Award WINNER – Highest Selling Australian Single (Bedroom Eyes)

 – ARIA Award WINNER – Best Female Artist